ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 Those deadlines are listed on the [Calendar](/info/calendar/) which is linked to from the navigation links at the top of the SPIS FOCS website (<ucsd-cse-spis-2017.github.io>), as well as from various other places on the website.

-Before each of these deadlines, please submit whatever you have completed on that assignment, following the instructions given.
-Sometimes this means submission via [Gradescope]({{site.gradescope}}).
-Other times, it may mean simply having your latest changes pushed to the appropriate repo on [github.com](https://github.com).
+Before each of these deadlines, please submit whatever you have completed on that assignment following the instructions given.
+# Sometimes this means submission via [Gradescope]({{site.gradescope}}).
+Other times, it
+This may mean simply having your latest changes pushed to the appropriate repo on [github.com](https://github.com), or this may mean following an alternative set of instructions to submit your assignment.

 You can also submit earlier if you like.